Children, Movement, and Research

 Conclusion:These strategies could provide valuable information to how motion effects cognitive processing, and enhance ADHD and body ownership research.
 The strategies were designed for community movement programs with the intention to increase dialogue among community members about movement and cognition and acquire the quantitative measures needed to understand the multifaceted processes of movement.

-Bio: Catherine Rosasco-Mitchell, a Feldenkrais Practitioner, studied the relationship of movement and cognition for forty years.
-She has presented her work at other related venues including the Society for Research in Child Development and the Feldenkrais Guild Neuroscience Conference.
+Bio: Catherine Rosasco-Mitchell, a Feldenkrais Practitioner, studied the relationship of movement and cognition for forty years and has presented her work at the Movement and Cognition Conference Movementis 2018, the Society for Research in Child Development, and the Feldenkrais Guild Neuroscience Conference.